lbruder/lbvm/README.txt

 symbol->string

 Re-write reader in Scheme! :)
+What is needed to re-write the Compiler?
-What is needed to re-write the Compiler too?
+What is needed to re-write the Assembler?